-Also include gain (but not loss) from the sale or exchange of an interest in a partnership, S corporation, or trust held for more than 1 year and attributable to unrealized appreciation of collectibles.
+Include on the worksheet any gain (but not loss) from the sale or exchange of an interest in a partnership, S corporation, or trust held for more than 1 year and attributable to unrealized appreciation of collectibles.
 For details, see Regulations section 1.1(h)-1.
-Also attach the statement required under Regulations section 1.1(h)-1(e).
+Also, attach the statement required under Regulations section 1.1(h)-1(e).